-- 1. Takes note of the progress report of the Secretary-General3 on the implementation of the recommendations contained in his report on the causes of conflict and the promotion of durable peace and sustainable development in Africa,4 including recent efforts in conflict prevention, peacemaking, peacekeeping and peacebuilding undertaken by African countries, African regional organizations and the United Nations system; - 2.
-Welcomes the steady progress in the prevention, management and resolution of conflict and in post-conflict peacebuilding in a number of African countries: - 3.
-Also welcomes the determination of the African Union to strengthen its peacekeeping capacity and to take the lead in peacekeeping operations in the
+1. Takes note of the progress report of the Secretary-General on the implementation of the recommendations contained in his report on the causes of conflict and the promotion of durable peace and sustainable development in Africa, including recent efforts in conflict prevention, peacemaking, peacekeeping and peacebuilding undertaken by African countries, African regional organizations and the United Nations system;

-2 See resolution 60/1.
+&lt;sup>2 See resolution 60/1.

-3 A/61/213.
+&lt;sup>3 A/61/213.

-4 A/52/871-S/1998/318.
+&lt;sup>4 A/52/871-S/1998/318.